emilyclam/FindFrequentWords/README.md

 Intended for language learning use.

-Utilizes video editting, speech recognition, and natural language process (nltk).
+Utilizes python and various libraries: video editting (moviepy), speech recognition (SpeechRecognition), and natural language process (NLTK).
 Used Janome library for lemmatizing Japanese.